-10 Beautiful Hawaiian Beaches – Oahu
+10 Most Beautiful Hawaiian Beaches on Oahu

 Hanauma Bay

-The popular snorkeling beach at Hanauma Bay is one of Oahu's most popular tourist attractions.
+The snorkeling beach at Hanauma Bay is one of Oahu's most popular tourist attractions.
 And, just simply looking out over the bay from the car park lookout, it's easy to understand why.

 The horseshoe-shaped bay was formed long ago by a volcanic explosion.
 These days, a coral reef thrives close to shore in shallow waters, making it ideal for snorkeling with everything from tropical fish to green sea turtles.